Commentary: What does Jesus' parable of the lost sheep in Luke 15 mean for us today?

 "God surely cares for the ninety-nine sheep that have access to the green grass of the Gospel . . . but the Lord has made clear to us that He feels a special urgency for the lost sheep that have no access to the Gospel."

-In some areas of the world, it is dangerous to witness for Christ.
+In some areas of the world, it is dangerous to openly p[roclaim that God has come in Christ Jesus to reconcile all the world to Himself.
 People living in those areas can seem beyond the Church's reach.
-Indeed, a few decades ago it was common to refer to places where it was illegal to do open evangelism as "closed countries."
-In terms of world evangelism, missionary strategists no longer speak of "closed countries."
-Maybe that is because the Church has realized that in His lost sheep parable, Jesus was clearly implying, as Australian missions pastor Andrew Chisholm has said, that "unreached did not mean out of reach."
+Indeed, a few decades ago, it was common to refer to places where it was illegal to do open evangelism as "closed countries."
+World missions strategists no longer speak of "closed countries."
+Maybe that is because the Church has realized that in His lost sheep parable, Jesus was clearly implying, as Australian missions pastor Andrew Chisholm has said, that "unreached does not mean out of reach."

 The message of the Lost Sheep Parable, says Chisholm, is that, regardless of obstacles, Jesus expects His Church to come up with ways to go to the ends of the earth to find those lost sheep, every one of them.